ECS-CS/TechStars/Introduction.md

 * The first tag (opening tag) in a pair is the start tag, the second tag (closing tag) is the end tag.
 * The end tag is written like the start tag, but with a **forward slash inserted before the tag name**.

-# CLOSING QUESTIONS 🚨
+# 🚨 CLOSING QUESTIONS 🚨

 1. What are examples of HTML tags?
 2. What are the **3** components that make up a HTML element?
 3. What is syntax?

-# MAC KEYBOARD SHORTCUTS

-1. CMD + C: Copy
-2. CMD + V: Paste
-3. CMD + X: Cut
-4. CMD + A: Select All
-5. CMD + Z: Undo
+4. What are the 4 primary tags every webpage needs?
+5. What are container tags?
+An example?